oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/query-iceberg-tables/query-iceberg-tables.md

 ### Prerequisites

 Access to an ADW and AWS Athena if you choose to perform the steps.

-_**Note:** This is not a hands-on task; instead, it is a demo of how to access Amazon Athena data in Oracle Autonomous AI Database using external tables._

 ### About Querying Apache Iceberg Tables